 New England Interstate Water Pollution Control Commission is currently seeking candidates for the following positions to support this recovery work:

 The New England Interstate Water Pollution Control Commission (NEIWPCC) is seeking candidates for an Environmental Engineer to work with the New York State Department of Environmental Conservation (NYSDEC) to focus solely on storm recovery tasks in connection with the Governor’s Office of Storm Recovery (GOSR).
 The Environmental Engineer will conduct engineering reports, plans and specifications, contract and work plan reviews and approval for wastewater treatment plant repairs and resiliency upgrades.
 Will conduct monthly inspections to document construction upgrades, generate inspection reports, and review and approve reimbursement requests.
 Will coordinate and conduct Community Assistance Visits with local Floodplain Managers within NY Rising communities to assess proficiency and training needs.
 This position will extend through September 2019.

-The successful candidate must have a bachelor’s degree in environmental or civil engineering, or related field and must hold a New York State Professional Engineer’s license with current registration.
+The successful candidate must have a bachelor’s degree in environmental or civil engineering, or related field, must hold an Engineer in Training Certificate, and be eligible to take the Professional Engineering exam within 1-2 years.
 Incumbent will have experience applying engineering principles in identifying and solving engineering problems related to protecting and remediating air, land, and water resources.
 Experience and capability working with state and local water/wastewater agencies required.
 Experience with operation of wastewater treatment utilities and facility reconstruction preferred, as well as experience with SPDES permits compliance action and inspection process and procedures.

 Send cover letter, resume, and brief writing sample by November 27, 2017 as indicated at top of page.
 Please reference EE 17-NYS-SR-SUNY-002 in email subject line.
 No phone calls please.